kkosmowski/react-notes-2/readme.md

 React Notes v2 was created by <a rel="author" href="http://github.com/kkosmowski/">kkosmowski</a>

-You are free to use the app for free (both personal and professional use), however it is prohibited to claim to be the author or owner of this app.
+You are free to use the app without any costs (both personal and professional use), however it is prohibited to claim to be the author or owner of this app.